rjeborja/itelective3-web/README.md

 ## Features
+It is an application you can use to manage and track the movement and trading of goods, materials, and products between clients and suppliers.
+It is also designed to help businesses keep track of the items they have in stock, the quantities of each item and their locations within the company.
+It includes systems for substandard/defective stocks subjected to quality control and if indeed, the option to return said stock.
+Retailers or inventory managers can also use the application to distribute their stocks.

+It also has functions for managing stock such as:
 * Add, view, update, and delete items in the inventory
 * Search for items by name or category
 * Sort items by name, price, or quantity
 * View a summary of the inventory including the total value and number of item

+## Subsystems included

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.